noitscassie/taylors_enum/README.md

-# TaylorsEnum
+# taylors_enum

-TaylorsEnum is a gem that builds on top of ActiveRecord's built in [enums](https://api.rubyonrails.org/v5.2.4.4/classes/ActiveRecord/Enum.html#method-i-enum).
+taylors_enum is a gem that builds on top of ActiveRecord's built in [enums](https://api.rubyonrails.org/v5.2.4.4/classes/ActiveRecord/Enum.html#method-i-enum).
 Specifically, it will:

 ###### - Define additional methods to make it clearer which values exist in Rails-land, and which in the database
 In Rails: